Area Forecast Discussion

 National Weather Service Buffalo NY

-A weak area of low pressure will move from the Ohio Valley to the
+Thursday.
+A weak area of low pressure will then cross the region

 .NEAR TERM /THROUGH TONIGHT/...